2025 Houston Texans season: Week 5: at Baltimore Ravens

-The Texans entered the game as underdogs despite the Ravens being out several defensive starters in addition to quarterback Lamar Jackson being out with a hamstring injury.
-Houston delivered an upset victory over Baltimore, dominating the Ravens in all aspects with their 44-10 blowout victory.
+Houston delivered a dominant performance with a 44–10 blowout victory over the Baltimore Ravens, thoroughly outperforming them in all phases of the game.
 Quarterback C.J.
 Stroud led the Texans on scoring drives in all eight offensive possessions while he was on the field.
 The game marked the first time Stroud led the Texans to an offensive touchdown against the Ravens, after failing to do so in the team's previous three matchups against Baltimore.

-The victory was Houston’s first over Baltimore since their 2014 season, snapping a six-game losing streak against the Ravens.
-It also marked the franchise’s first-ever road win in Baltimore.
+The victory was Houston’s first over Baltimore since the 2014 season, snapping a six-game losing streak against the Ravens, and also marked the franchise’s first-ever road win in Baltimore.
 The 34-point margin tied a franchise record for the largest road win in team history, equaling their 41–7 victory over the Tennessee Titans in 2011.
 Additionally, the 44 points scored set a new franchise record for the most points in a road game, surpassing the previous mark of 41, which had been reached three times.

-With the win, Houston improved to 2-3 and headed into their bye week.
+With the win, Houston improved to 2–3 and headed into their bye week.